6 Best Renters Insurance Companies in Oklahoma of 2025

 USAA: Best for Active Duty Military Service Members

-USAA is an insurance company that caters exclusively to US military members and their families, getting its start back in 1922 as an auto insurance company.
+USAA is an insurance company that caters exclusively to US military members and their families, starting in 1922 as an auto insurance company.

-We chose them as the best company for military service members, who can benefit from prices that are significantly lower than the Oklahoma state average.
+We chose them as the best company for military service members, who can benefit from prices significantly lower than the Oklahoma state average.

-We also like that USAA provides an array of other insurance coverage, including health, life, automobile, and property insurance.
+We also like that USAA provides various other insurance coverage, including health, life, automobile, and property insurance.

 They also offer built-in flood insurance, which may concern Oklahomans who live near the water.

-According to USAA, their average monthly premium for renters insurance is $10 per month, and that includes built-in flood and earthquake coverage and replacement value of insured items.
+According to USAA, their average monthly premium for renters insurance is approximately $10, which includes built-in flood and earthquake coverage along with replacement value for insured items.

 Here is our take on the pros and cons of choosing USAA for your renters insurance coverage in Oklahoma.